 The event will also celebrate 10 Original Garagistes who poured wine at the first festivals.

 This small event is limited to just 250 tickets and is available with the VIP Ticket or Weekend Pass.

 The Saturday Seminar offers an educational winemaker panel and tasting.
 This year's seminar features Jason Haas from Tablas Creek Vineyard.
 Jason will discuss his family's vineyard and its 19 grape varietals.
-While Tablas Creek Vineyard planted traditional grapes such as Syrah, they also planted nine varieties that had never been grown in the United States.
-These new to the U.S. grapes include Grenache Blanc, Vermentino, Clairette Blanche, and Picardan.
+While Tablas Creek Vineyard planted traditional grapes such as Syrah, they planted nine varieties that had never been grown in the United States.
+These new U.S. grapes include Grenache Blanc, Vermentino, Clairette Blanche, and Picardan.

 Attendees will join in a Tablas Creek Vineyard tasting and share some of the rarest wines.
 The seminar is only available to guests with a VIP Ticket or Weekend Pass.